Inter Club Council (ICC) and Clubs

 Hosting Official Events

 While clubs can always host internal events, they can also create official Foothill College events that use college resources such as event spaces and venues, funding for catering and materials, and advertisement services.
-Due to COVID-19, clubs may only host virtual events and meetings for Fall 2021.
-Therefore, official Foothill College events may not be useful in a virtual setting.

 How to Plan an Event